opendatasoft/ods-documentation/source/creating_maps_charts/02_creating_advanced_charts/analyze.rst

 Step 3: Add another layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the "Gold Prices" dataset to see whether there is a correlation between oil prices and gold prices.
+Add the "Gold Prices" dataset to see whether there is a correlation between oil prices and gold prices:

 1. Click on the **Add a dataset to this layer** button.